muritane/coordination-architecture/emergent_coordination_gradients.md

 # Emergent Coordination Gradients

-## Field Notes on Transition Pressure, Ambiguity Collapse, and Pre-Normative Alignment
+## Notes on Transition Pressure, Ambiguity Collapse, and Pre-Normative Alignment

 ---

 ## Status and Intent

-This document describes an **observed coordination phenomenon** that appears in multi-agent systems **prior to the activation of explicit coordination mechanisms** (authority, legitimacy, process, enforcement).
+This document describes an **observed coordination phenomenon** that appears in multi-agent systems **prior to the activation of explicit coordination mechanisms** such as authority, legitimacy, process, or enforcement.

 It treats **coordination gradients** not as:

-* power,
+- power,
-* influence,
+- influence,
-* leadership,
+- leadership,
-* responsibility,
+- responsibility,
-* or moral force,
+- or moral force,

 but as an **emergent field effect** produced by uneven exposure to constraint, ambiguity, and downstream cost.

 The perspective is **architectural and descriptive**.
 No new social primitives are introduced.

 ---

-## What This Document Is Not
+## What This Document Does Not Do

 This document does **not**:

-* propose a new coordination medium,
+- propose a new coordination medium,
-* redefine authority, legitimacy, or respect,
+- redefine authority, legitimacy, or respect,
-* assign responsibility or obligation,
+- assign responsibility or obligation,
-* explain motivation or intent,
+- explain motivation or intent,
-* prescribe intervention,
+- prescribe intervention,
-* justify influence by articulation.
+- justify influence by articulation.

 It does not claim universality or inevitability.